Lindisfarne CastleNorthumberland , United Kingdom

 <iframe width="720" height="410" style="border:0" webkitallowfullscreen="true" scrolling="no" mozallowfullscreen="true" allowfullscreen="true" src="https://balticlivecam.com/cameras/united-kingdom/northumberland/lindisfarne-castle/?embed"></iframe><div>Broadcast is powered by <a href="https://balticlivecam.com/cameras/united-kingdom/northumberland/lindisfarne-castle/">Baltic Live Cam</a></div>

 There is in a webcam one of the most famous English medieval castles – Lindisfarne castle, founded in the 16th century.
 As you can see well in the online broadcast, the citadel is situated on top of a rocky hill.
-The location of Lindisfarne Castle is the Holy Island, next to Berwick-upon-Tweed, in Northumberland.
+The location of Lindisfarne Castle, demonstrated in live stream, is the Holy Island, next to Berwick-upon-Tweed, in Northumberland.

 In the early Middle Ages, the Holy Island, where this live stream is conducted from, served as a refuge for the monks community, founded in 635 by the Irish preacher St. Aidan.
 Lindisfarne Castle, shown online, was the starting point for the spread of Christianity in northern England.

 The first monastery was plundered by Vikings during their raids.
-The castle was rebuilt in 1082 in honor of St. Cuthbert.
+The castle in the webcam, was rebuilt in 1082 in honor of St. Cuthbert.

-Lindisfarne Fortress is located near England and Scotland border.
+Lindisfarne Fortress, shown in live camera, is located near England and Scotland border.
 It had a key role in the history of the castle, which you see in a webcam.
 The main role of the castle-fortress was to defend the English ships in the Lindisfarne harbor from the attacks of the Scots and the Vikings.

 The castle construction, which is being broadcasted in live camera, began in 1550 by order of King Henry VIII.
 For its construction was used stone from the Lindisfarne monastery, not functioning any more.

-In the period from 1570 to 1572, the castle was fairly well fortified.
+In the period from 1570 to 1572, the castle, where the webcam is directed to, was fairly well fortified.
 The former monastery was used as a storage room for ship equipment.

 During the reign of Queen Elizabeth I, the Lindisfarne castle, displayed online, was renovated.
 New platforms were built for the powerful artillery guns installation.